GoogleCloudPlatform/document-intake-accelerator/README.md

 ## Prerequisites

 ### Project(s) Creation
-It is recommended to deploy into two projects: one for the Pipeline Engine (`PROJECT_ID`), and another for the Document AI processors (`DOCAI_PROJECT_ID`).
+It is recommended to deploy into two projects: one for the CDA Pipeline Engine (`PROJECT_ID`), and another for the Document AI processors (`DOCAI_PROJECT_ID`).
 Both projects need to belong to the same Org.
 When following this  practice, before deployment create two projects and note down.

 ### Classifier Access